Why to Use a Crate for a Beagle?

 If you get a very spacious crate, for growing up, your puppy can sleep in one corner and do his thing in the other.
 Instinctively, dogs do not potty where they sleep and eat.
 Therefore, the crate should be exactly the size of the dog.
 If your puppy grows into a big dog at some point, you can buy another kennel or buy a big kennel with a divider and increase the living space as the puppy grows.

-So, the best size crate for an adult Beagle is 36L x 23W x 25H inches.
+So, what size dog crate for Beagle we can see here: 36L x 23W x 25H inches.
 This is Medium and Intermediate crate size, depending on the manufacturer’s scheme.

 Types of Crate for Beagle Puppy and Grown-Up